nokia/helmi/docs/Open Service Broker API 2.13.md

 To execute a request synchronously, the broker need only return the usual status codes: `201 Created` for provision and bind, and `200 OK` for update, unbind, and deprovision.

-Brokers that support sychronous responses for provision, update, and delete can ignore the `accepts_incomplete=true` query parameter if it is provided by the client.
+Brokers that support synchronous responses for provision, update, and delete can ignore the `accepts_incomplete=true` query parameter if it is provided by the client.

 ### Asynchronous Operations

-<p class="note">Note: Asynchronous operations are currently supported only for provision, update, and deprovision.</p>
+Note: Asynchronous operations are currently supported only for provision, update, and deprovision.

 For a broker to return an asynchronous response, the query parameter `accepts_incomplete=true` MUST be included the request.
 If the parameter is not included or is set to `false`, and the broker cannot fulfill the request synchronously (guaranteeing that the operation is complete on response), then the broker SHOULD reject the request with the status code `422 Unprocessable Entity` and the following body: